Design your career Picture: Branding assignment by Raewyn Brandon

 Your tutors are active researchers and experienced designers.
 They regularly exhibit, present at conferences and are members of professional organisations relating to design.

 If you don't meet the entry criteria for the degree, the Certificate in Media Arts is a 20-week introductory programme that delivers the basic knowledge and skills to prepare for a creative career.
 The programme includes generic study skills as well as specialist skills in visual arts, music or communication.
-If you successfully complete the Certificate, you will be eligible to compete on merit for entry into the Bachelor of Media Arts programme.
+If you successfully complete the Certificate, you will be eligible to compete on merit for entry into the Bachelor of Design programme.

 Design enthusiasts still at school might be interested in our one day STAR taster courses in Photoshop or Illustrator.
 You can also come in as a student-for-a-day', which offers the opportunity to sample the Media Arts environment and teaching style before enrolling, or a book a tour to see our facilities.